ItzTenDev/ItzTenDev/README.md

 # ⌘ Profile

 > [!WARNING]
-> This user is suspected to be a test-addict programmer who barely finishes his projectq.
-Thankfuly, he does not work for a Company (yet).
+> This user is suspected to be a test-addict dev who barely finishes his projects.
+Thankfuly, he does not work for a company (yet).

 ## ○‎‎ ‎ ‎‎ My Stats